Why Change Can't Happen

 In the home.

-The belief that I'm better than everyone else on the planet is not limited by class, race, or income.
+The belief that I'm better than everyone else on the planet is not limited by class, race, nationality, or income.

 Belief is a cancer on the soul of mankind.